 Prevention

-• Provide soft and even ground substrate to walk on.
+• Provide soft, even ground surface.

 • Keep area dry--install proper drainage, better substrate, or cover from rain to prevent flooding and mud accumulation in the outdoor run.